vic-zhong/AC3.2-Stackview_Scrollview-1/README.md

 Scroll views can be somewhat tricky to work with however, as they have one very important nuance to them regarding the interaction between a scrollview's frame, bounds and content.
 Ole Begemann's blog post explains this topic extremely well, and if you need I would suggest to refer to that blog's reading sections and animated gif.

-From the "Working with Scroll Views" link, this section is of particular importance to keep in minde:
+From the "Working with Scroll Views" link, this section is of particular importance to keep in mind:
 > To support scroll views, the system interprets constraints differently, depending on where the constraints are located.
   - Any constraints between the scroll view and objects outside the scroll view attach to the scroll view’s frame, just as with any other view.
   - For constraints between the scroll view and its content, the behavior varies depending on the attributes being constrained: